epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 ##### Settings
 You can change the settings in the .env file as follows

 `minimum_hp_level_for_grinding`: Minimum HP level to begin grinding.
-Default level is 75%.
+Default level is 95%.

 `notifications_enabled`: Send alerts about important events.
 On by default.

-`favorites_enabled`: Send messages to telegram myself-favorites chat too.
+`favorites_enabled`: Send messages to telegram myself-favorites chat.
 On by default.

-`auto_healing_enabled`: Using HP potions.
+`auto_healing_enabled`: Using HP potions (I, II and III grades only).
 On by default.

 `stop_if_equip_broken`: Stop when something breaks.
 On by default.